 Saint Patrick's Church

 This class is run by volunteer teachers, and it also has three levels of classes.
 The students are mostly adults and are from diverse backgrounds.
-Classes are scheduled on Wednesday and Thursday evenings 6:30 - 8:00.
+Classes are scheduled for Wednesday evenings from 6:30 - 8:00.
 The school year is from September to April.
 The classes are small - no more than 12 students in a class.
 A personal appointment is not needed, and the student will be assessed and assigned to an appropriate group.
+They are good about allowing students to join the class at any time if there is room.

 There is no charge for this program.